iitimii/Cam-Ai/README.md

 ![image](https://github.com/iitimii/Raspberry-Pi-Tracking-Camera-plus-Action-Recognition/assets/106264110/b7ccef6f-055a-4deb-8443-e659c45c9908)

-# Hardware
-- The pan-tilt hat camera centers a subject by minimizing the error between the nose of the subject and the center of the screen using a bang-bang controller (using a fixed control response)

 # Backend Description
 The backend handles the streaming of the footage from the Raspberry Pi onto a client-facing web application.

-### System Working Principle
+### Backend Working Principle
-- A persistent connection was created using sockets, to link the server with the raspberry pi.
+- A persistent connection was created using sockets, to link the server with the Raspberry Pi.
-- The pi transmits the data, which was encoded using OpenCV
+- The pi transmits the data, which is encoded using OpenCV
-- The footage was then converted to a moving jpeg format and streamed on the frontend.
+- The footage was then converted to a moving jpeg format and streamed on the front end.

-### Tools Required
+### Tools Required for the Backend
 - Flask: To create the server
 - Numpy and NumpySockets: To create a persistent link between the raspberry pi and our local server, through which the footage would be streamed